Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 For project:
 - History of Sub Graph Isomorphism
-- History Graph Neural Networks
+- History  Neural Networks
-- Implementation of Graph NN for scheduling with fluxion
+- Implementation of  NN for scheduling with fluxion
 - Comparison with non NN fluxion and NN fluxion
+	- Figuring out how to mdoel the resoucers
+	-